Wales national rugby union team: Welsh Sports Hall of Fame

+Award winners

+World Rugby Awards

+The following Wales players have been recognised at the World Rugby Awards since 2001:

+Six Nations Player of the Championship

+The following Wales players have been shortlisted for the Six Nations Player of the Championship since 2004:

 Coaches

 Following the unsuccessful tour to South Africa in 1964, the WRU set up a working party on coaching.
 The party recommended that Welsh clubs accept the principle of coaching.
 David Nash was appointed as the national team's first coach in 1967, but for the 1968 tour of Argentina, the WRU initially planned not to have a coach tour with the team.
 Following pressure from the Welsh clubs at the WRU's annual general meeting, the decision was reversed and Clive Rowlands was appointed as coach for the tour.
 The appointing of a coach for the team coincided with Wales' success in the Five Nations during the 1970s.